AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Chart as Tooltip

-HTML tooltips can contain even charts – see the sample below.
+HTML tooltips can contain even charts:

+{sample}CS\_Tooltip\_24{sample}

 To learn more about event listeners, which are also used in this sample, read the [Event Listeners ](Interactivity/Event_Listeners) article.

-{sample}CS\_Tooltip\_24{sample}

 ## Size